Lurkki14/tuxclocker/README.md

 ## Prerequisites
 NVIDIA GPUs require [Coolbits](https://wiki.archlinux.org/index.php/NVIDIA/Tips_and_tricks#Enabling_overclocking) set to enable editing of most writable properties (31 for all functionality)

+## Using prebuilt binaries
+You can use the `tuxclocker.tar` from the release page if you don't want to compile.
+The tarball is generated from the `mkTarball.sh` script.

+- Download the tarball into some empty directory
+- Extract the contents eg. (`tar xf tuxlocker.tar`)
+- Run `sudo echo && ./run.sh` in the same folder (sudo is needed for the daemon)

 ## Dependencies

 `qt (charts, base, dbus), boost-system, boost-filesystem, libnvml  (cuda), libxnvctrl, xlib, libdrm, meson`